Aurore Bergé: Ministerial appointments

+False testimony accusations

+Bergé became the target of a judicial investigation for “false testimony” opened by the Court of Justice of the Republic on Friday January 31st,2025.
+She was reported by the office of the National Assembly after statements made under oath before a parliamentary commission on April 30th, 2024 during which she denied having close ties with a lobbyist from the private nursery industry.

 Political positions

 In the 2012 Union for a Popular Movement leadership election, Bergé supported François Fillon as the party's leader.

 In September 2018, following the appointment of François de Rugy to a ministership, Bergé supported the candidacy of Richard Ferrand for the presidency of the National Assembly.

 In August 2020, Bergé was one of the LREM members who endorsed an animal welfare referendum calling a for ban on some hunting practices that are deemed "cruel".

 Reproductive rights

 In September 2019, alongside Guillaume Chiche, Bergé led a group of LREM members who advocated for a bioethics law extending to homosexual and single women free access to fertility treatments such as in vitro fertilisation (IVF) under France's national health insurance; it was one of the campaign promises of President Emmanuel Macron and marked the first major social reform of his five-year term.

 In October 2020, Bergé was one of 48 LREM members who voted in support of a bill introduced by the Ecology Democracy Solidarity parliamentary group that would extend the legal deadline for abortion from 12 to 14 weeks of pregnancy; at the time of the vote, she took a public stand based on her own experience with abortion.

+In 2022, she attracted criticism from LGBT organizations after proposing an amendment to France's constitution that would have excluded transgender men from the right to access abortion.